SBS2: Sport

 From its formation in 2009, SBS Viceland's predecessor SBS 2 featured all stages of the Tour de France with full broadcasting rights in conjunction with SBS One, as well as exclusive UEFA Champions League matches as of the 2009–10 season.
 In 2010, SBS 2 aired repeat matches from the 2010 FIFA World Cup in South Africa with full broadcasting rights in conjunction with SBS One.
 In 2013, SBS 2 began broadcasting a weekly live A-League Friday-night match and A-League Finals matches.
 SBS 2 aired some matches from the 2014 FIFA World Cup, in conjunction with SBS.

 In 2013 and 2014, SBS 2 was the Freeview broadcaster of the ANZ Championship's live Sunday afternoon match.
 It gave netball fans across the nation the chance to keep viewing the sport on free to air TV after Network Ten dumped it stating it was "insignificant" for mainstream media and "not a premium sport", which led to no broadcast partner for the 2013 season until the very last minute which saw SBS struck a deal to broadcast the 2013 & 2014 seasons in conjunction with Fox Sports Australia.
 SBS also had the rights to the ANZ Championship finals & International test matches on its free-to-air television network between 2013–2014.

-SBS Viceland broadcasts some sport.
+SBS 2 broadcasts some sport.
 For example, an Illawarra Hawks v Perth Wildcats game in June 2021 received viewing figures of 40,000.
-SBS Viceland also broadcast the NBA for a time.
+SBS 2 also broadcast the NBA for a time.

+SBS 2 aired some group matches from the 2018, 2022 & 2026 FIFA World Cup, in conjunction with SBS.

 Availability

-SBS Viceland is available nationwide.
-SBS Viceland is an HD only channel on Channel 31.
+SBS 2 is available nationwide.
+SBS 2 is an HD only channel on Channel 31.
 The service is broadcast in 1080i HD in an MPEG-4 format.
-SBS Viceland SD continues to broadcast via Foxtel.
+SBS 2 SD continues to broadcast via Foxtel.

 Viewership

-SBS Viceland's ratings were down by 26% in the 16-34 demographic in comparison to its previous incarnation as SBS 2.
+By 2017 SBS Viceland's ratings were down by 26% in the 16–34 demographic in comparison to its previous incarnation as SBS 2.
 An SBS representative defended the service, noting that its target audience was engaging with the network through its digital and on-demand platforms.